HyunjiKim-creator/CS411_TEAM7/README.md

 Team 7's Group Project for CS411

+# Team Progress

-1) CS411 Team Assignment 1 - Proposal
+# Team Assignment 1 - Proposal

-# Project Idea 1: Travel Planner with Weather Integration (o)
+Project Idea 1: Travel Planner with Weather Integration (o)

 Description:
 The project idea is to create a Travel Planner application, integrating user profiles with OpenWeatherMap and Sygic Travel APIs.